Company

 What is the system's denitrification efficiency?

 Currently without trying to achieve denitrification over 50% of the oxidised Ammonia (Nitrate) is removed via denitrification.
-By limiting oxygen delivery, up to 90% denitrification can be achieved.
+By limiting oxygen delivery, up to 90% denitrification may be achieved.

 Learn more about our simultaneous nitrification and denitrification